François Steyn: Racing Métro 92

-Sharks (2012–2013)
+Sharks

-Steyn rejoined The Sharks by signing a 3-year deal on 29 May 2012.
-Back with his old team, Steyn played in the Sharks' final two league matches of the 2012 Super Rugby season, helping them to make the finals series.
-Steyn was not available to them for the knock-outs due to his late entry into the squad.
-The Sharks went on to lose in the final to The Chiefs.
+Steyn then rejoined the Sharks by signing a three-year deal on 29 May 2012.
+Steyn was not available to them for the knock-outs due to his late entry into the squad and didn't play when the Sharks lost in the final to the Chiefs.

 The player made his return for the Sharks in the 2013 Super Rugby competition, captaining the side in the first few matches in the absence of regular skipper, Keegan Daniel.
 Steyn struggled with form early on in Super Rugby, but as the season progressed, he began to regain the form that first earned him Springbok honours.
 Once again though, Steyn was injured in the Sharks league match against the Highlanders in Dunedin, which they lost.
 Steyn would have to wait until the Currie Cup semi-final of 2013 against the Free State Cheetahs to make his next appearance.
 He was subbed early on in the match, but was again selected for the final against DHL Western Province.
 Steyn's contributions on attack were good, but it was his immense defense that really marked his successful comeback, and helped the Sharks to Currie Cup victory in 2013.
 After only 2 matches back, Steyn was not selected for the Springbok end of year tour in 2013.

-Toshiba Brave Lupus (2014–2016)
+Toshiba Brave Lupus

 On 3 June 2014 Steyn signed a two-year deal with Japanese club Toshiba Brave Lupus.

-Montpellier (2016–2020)
+Montpellier

-In February 2016, Steyn joined French club Montpellier Hérault Rugby.
+In 2016, Steyn joined French club Montpellier.
+In his time with the Top 14 side, he won the European Rugby Challenge Cup in 2016 and played the 2017–18 Top 14 final but lost as Montpellier ended as runners-up.

+Cheetahs and retirement

+After four seasons in the south of France, Steyn returned to South Africa and joined the Cheetahs on 1 July 2020.
+He made his debut on 10 October in a Super Rugby Unlocked match against the Pumas in Bloemfontein.

+On 24 March 2023, he came off sustaining a knee injury in a Currie Cup Premier Division fixture against the Blue Bulls and was ruled out for the rest of the competition that his team won two months later.
+In July, he announced his retirement from professional rugby at the age of 36 and renounced taking part in the Rugby Championship and the World Cup in France.